aweirdnerd/DIscovery-Manual/User-manual.md

 The controlled vocabularies for these labels are under review, but revisions will not be available in time for the launch of the new profiles.
 Further announcements will follow.

-## Research Centres

-There is a  menu on the Discovery Search page showing the School Research Centres.

-### Linking to Research Centres

- Users may link themselves to Centres via Elements - Menu -My Profile - Projects - <paper-clip icon> Add Project Relationship

 ## Departments

 There is a Departments menu on the Search Page.
 This is based on the Department that is recorded in the HR System.
 If this is incorrect, please contact HR